Aldenar/coronaApiFilter/README.md

 ## Deployment
 Make the PHP file available under a publically accessible URL and make sure the script can write to /tmp

+## ESP Display part
+The other half of this project is the Python source code to display the filtered data on the ESP itself.
+That can be found here: https://github.com/eldan-dex/ESP32-corona-tracker